Poisonous plants for horses in autumn

 Bracken is normally found on moors and meadows, so owners with a horse grazing on these types of terrain should be more aware of the plant.
 Although horse tend to avoid eating the plants, some horses do develop a taste for it or opt to eat it when grazing is poor.

-Good news – it is only poisonous in large quantities, so your horse would have to eat it over a sustained period of time to receive any ill-effects.
+The good news is that it is only poisonous in large quantities, so your horse would have to eat it over a sustained period of time to receive any ill effects.
 However, this does not mean the plant shouldn’t be something you can leave safely in your paddocks.
-Bracken poisoning effects the horses nervous system, effecting the brain and everything it controls.
+Bracken poisoning affects the horse’s nervous system, affecting the brain and everything it controls.
 This can result in symptoms such as;

 • Muscles spasms